bscarell/GuitarNX/README.md

+PSA: DO NOT USE WITHOUT CORRECT DIR STRUCTURE AND MAKE SURE YOU HAVE THE DATAT FOLDER!
+DO NOT RUN NRO ANYWHERE THAT ISNT /switch/GuitarNX/ and make SURE data folder is /switch/GuitarNX/data/ this is issue with what i forked from im 99% sure/ive attempted to fix that by removing all sprintfs from code (debuggin stuff is now commented out) and i also switched 4 dir* > 0's with != NULL's

 # GuitarNX
 A Guitar Hero like game for the Nintendo Switch.
 You can add music from the format of "Frets on fire '(visit http://fretsonfire.wikidot.com/custom-songs)